Menu ≡ ╳

 On time Data

-In August 2017, the National Institutes of Health clinical trials database returned over 170 results for the search term ‘fitbit’, over 300 for ‘wearable’ and over 440 studies 76 for ‘mobile app.’
-This justifies the acceptance of BYOD, wearable technology, and mHealth applications in the data collection process during clinical trials by the entire ecosystem.
+In August 2017, the National Institutes of Health’s clinical trial database returned over 170 results for the search term ‘Fitbit’, over 300 for ‘wearable’ and over 440 studies 76 for ‘mobile app.’
+This justifies the acceptance of BYOD, wearable technology, and mHealth applications in the clinical data collection process during clinical trials by the entire ecosystem.

-While this is comforting news on one side; the researchers, investors and practitioners must deal with a different challenge when they step onto the other side of bank.
+While this is comforting news on one side; the researchers, investors and practitioners must deal with a different challenge when they step over to the other side.
 These technologies have led to device diversity which is followed by data diversity during clinical trials.
 With high diversity, the information systems and insight machines experience a continuous flow of data.
-By 2021, 504.65 million wearable devices are predicted to be sold.
+By 2021, 504.65 million wearable devices are expected to be sold.
 Extremely useful clinical data can be derived and made available through them, but again not in a consumable form.

-Many legal standards, statutory guidelines and recommendations for clinical data formats are already in place to resolve the issue of data diversity and complexity.
-However, it is also a matter of transparency, speed to deploy meta-schema and maintain data repositories for the same.
-For future inquiry and research, maintaining metadata repository is imperative.
+Many legal standards, statutory guidelines and recommendations for clinical data formats are already in place to resolve the issue of clinical data diversity and complexity.
+However, it is also a matter of transparency, speed to deploy meta-schema and the maintenance of clinical data repositories for the same.
+For future inquiry and research, maintaining a metadata repository is imperative.
 Apart from that delays and gaps in updating researchers and scientists of the new development and data points during the clinical trials would slow down the process drastically.
 It obviously has further adverse cost implications for both the investors and patients.

-Data diversity also brings in the complexity of managing a variety of data formats.
-This creates heavy volume of data which gets unmanageable in the absence of a robust statistical computational environment for clinical reporting.
+Clinical data diversity also brings in the complexity of managing a variety of clinical data formats.
+This creates heavy volume of clinical data which gets unmanageable in the absence of a robust statistical computational environment for clinical reporting.

-A single platform that understands, comprehends and interprets variety of clinical data, and clinical devises can produce such data into insights.
-A seamless, transparent, and on-time data based on an aggregation and standardization across the studies in a cloud-based data repository, backed by AI and built around SCE will enable all stakeholders involved in the clinical trial to act in-time.
+A single platform that integrates, comprehends and interprets a variety of clinical data and clinical devices can turn such clinical data into insights.
+Seamless, transparent, and on-time insights into clinical data based on an aggregation and standardization across the clinical studies in a cloud-based clinical data repository, backed by AI and built around SCE, will enable all stakeholders involved in the clinical trial to act in-time.
 This would mitigate all risk and shorten your time to market.

 At MaxisIT, we clearly understand strategic priorities within clinical R&D, and we can resonate that well with our similar experiences of implementing solutions for improving Clinical Development Portfolio via an integrated platform-based approach; which delivers timely access to study specific as well as standardized and aggregated clinical data, allows efficient data quality management, clinical reviews, and statistical computing.